South Carolina vs. UCLA Predictions & Picks - Women's NCAA Tournament Sweet 16

 South Carolina Performance Insights

+- The Gamecocks are averaging 84.8 points per game when playing at home.
+In away games, they are averaging 77.2 points per contest.

+- South Carolina cedes 46.9 points per game when playing at home this year, compared to 54.2 in away games.

-- On the offensive side of the ball, the Gamecocks have had a hard time putting the ball in the basket over their last 10 games, scoring 78 points per contest over that stretch compared to the 81.0 they've racked up over the course of this season.
+- On the offensive side of the ball, the Gamecocks have struggled over their last 10 games, scoring 78 points per contest over that span compared to the 81 they've racked up over the course of this season.

 UCLA Performance Insights

-- In their last 10 games, the Bruins are compiling 69.1 points per game, compared to their season average of 70.5.
+- Over their past 10 games, the Bruins are compiling 69.1 points per game, compared to their season average of 70.5.

 © 2023 Data Skrive.
 All rights reserved.